Coves and cats: The best things to do in Hydra, Greece

 To get there, follow the steps uphill from the corner of the harbour, opposite the sign for Sunset Restaurant.
 At the top of the path ignore the first set of steps on the right and take the next set up between houses.
 It’s a short but steep climb, and at the top you’re rewarded with panoramic views of the harbour and down the coast to Kamini.

-Harbour views from the hilltop Greek flag, one of the best things to do in Hydra Greece
+Harbour views from the hilltop Greek flag, one of the top things to do in Hydra Greece

 Harbour views from the Greek flag